Order & Pay for restaurants

 If you’re not sure, it’s generally possible to divide the benefits of order & pay systems into three categories, and to see whether they apply.
-Done right, digital menus can increase the size and volume of orders; they can improve operational efficiency; and they can also transform elements of your experience and your venue.
+Done right, a mobile ordering menu can increase the size and volume of orders; they can improve operational efficiency; and they can also transform elements of your experience and your venue.

-All of these are contingent on choosing a good system for order & pay.
+All of these are contingent on choosing a good order & pay system.

 Happy spending via restaurant Order & Pay systems

 We’ve covered the question of whether Order & Pay systems increase spending in detail elsewhere.
 But let’s double click on some of the ideas in the case of fast-casual and understand why it is that they’re successful.

 Different menus can change how a customer conceptualises their dish.
 They might also permit customers to think differently about the cost of what they’re eating.
 This means that getting a menu right is a key commercial exercise for restaurants – it’s your final chance to frame your food and experience to a customer before they buy.